-82 AAP Technical Report, supra, at 301, 302, 304-05; see, e.g., Marla E. Eisenberg et al., Suicidality Among Gay, Lesbian and Bisexual Youth: The Role of Protective Factors, 39 J. Adolescent Health 662 (2006); Stephen T. Russell et al., Youth Empowerment and High School Gay-Straight Alliances, 38 J. Youth Adolescence 891 (2009).
+82 AAP Technical Report, supra, at 301, 302, 304-05; see, e.g., Marla E. Eisenberg et al., Suicidality Among Gay, Lesbian and Bisexual Youth: The Role of Protective

-With appropriate support-including safe and supportive schools transgender youth can become happy and productive adults who contribute much to our society.
+With appropriate support-including safe and supportive schools-transgender youth can become happy and productive adults who contribute much to our society.
 By making schools into places of stress and conflict rather than welcoming spaces, exclusionary policies worsen stigma and discrimination against transgender students, causing myriad harms to their health, safety, and overall wellbeing.